 Many previous initiatives have been oriented towards the miniaturization of existing middlewares.
-Indeed, the Object Management Group [1] published the Minimum-CORBA specification [7], a lightweight version of its popular CORBA architecture [2].
+Indeed, the Object Management Group [1] published the MinimumCORBA specification [8], a lightweight version of its popular CORBA architecture [2].
 MinimumCORBA removes the most expensive features of the communication engine keeping a good degree of interoperability with standard CORBA objects.

-As stated in [16] there are three main approaches to the minimization of distributed object implementations: 1) Remove costly features but keep genericity, 2) adapt the middle-ware to specific devices, 3) use proxies.
+As stated in [17] there are three main approaches to the minimization of distributed object implementations: 1) Remove costly features but keep genericity, 2) adapt the middleware to specific devices, 3) use proxies.

-The first approach is used in dynamic-TAO [9] and its descendants: LegORB [11] and UIC-CORBA [8].
+The first approach is used in dynamicTAO [10] and its descendants: LegORB [12] and UIC-CORBA [9].
 LegORB is a modularized ORB with the ability to be dynamically configured.
-The monolithic library of TAO [6] is decomposed in a set of independent functional components that may be omitted from the target application.
-It is reported that a client-side CORBA application under 20 Kb may be built on a HP Jornada 680 running Windows CE, and a 6 Kb client may be built on a PalmPilot running PalmOS 3.0 (see [12]).
+The monolithic library of TAO [7] is decomposed in a set of independent functional components that may be omitted from the target application.
+It is reported that a client-only CORBA application under 20 KB may be built on a HP Jornada 680 running Windows CE, and a 6 KB client-only may be built on a PalmPilot running PalmOS 3.0 (see [13]).

 UIC (Universally Interoperable Core) define a component based middleware skeleton.
 Each component encapsulate a small set of features and may be dynamically loaded depending on the running platform, device and network used.
 UIC, as its name states, may be used to implement communication engines for different middlewares besides CORBA, such as Java RMI or DCOM.
+A CORBA static server is reported to be 35 KB on a SH3 running Windows CE.

-A similar commercial product is eORB [13], a modular communication engine with real-time features able to run on a HP iPAQ or a Texas Instruments TMS320C64X DSP.
+A similar commercial product is eORB [14], a modular communication engine with real-time features able to run on a HP iPAQ or a Texas Instruments TMS320C64X DSP.

-Another representative of the first approach to the development of small communication engines is MicroQoSCORBA [10].
-A customized communication engine may be generated from a set of predefined pieces in order to implement servers and clients suited to a specific application and device (it has been tested on SaJe $\left[23\right]$ and TINI $\left[22\right]).$ nORB [14] implements a set of pluggable transport protocols, including some environment-specific protocols (ESIOP in CORBA terminology).
+Another representative of the first approach to the development of small communication engines is MicroQoSCORBA [11].
+A customized communication engine may be generated from a set of predefined pieces in order to implement servers and clients suited to a specific application and device (it has been tested on SaJe [24] and TINI [23]).

+nORB [15] implements a set of pluggable transport protocols, including some environment-specific protocols (ESIOP in CORBA terminology).
 It borrows many ideas from MicroQoSCORBA, such as the simplified version of the GIOP standard protocol, called GIOPLite.

-A representative of the second approach to the development of small footprint middlewares is TINIORB [17], a MinimumCORBA communication engine customized for the TINI device from Dallas Semiconductor.
-PalmORB [18] is another example of this approach.
+A representative of the second approach to the development of small footprint middlewares is TINIORB [18], a MinimumCORBA communication engine customized for the TINI device from Dallas Semiconductor.
+PalmORB [19] is another example of this approach.

 The third alternative requires a mediating host to allow interoperability with objects in a standard middleware.
-This is the approach used in UORB [16] and one of the integration alternatives proposed in SENDA [20].
+This is the approach used in UORB [17] and one of the integration alternatives proposed in SENDA [21].

-Another interesting proposal of the same type is [21].
+Another interesting proposal of the same type is [22].
 This work shows how a set of small 8 bit microcontrollers may be published as a set of CORBA objects.
 The host runs a proxy object for each connected device and communications between each device and a the mediating host use a specialized protocol.